Melbourne Town Hall: History

 Melbourne was officially incorporated as a town on 13 December 1842, with Henry Condell as its first Mayor.
-However, it wasn't until 1854 that its first Town Hall was completed.
+However, it was not until 1854 that its first Town Hall was completed.
 Begun in 1851, the work ground to a halt with the beginning of the Victorian gold rush.
 The foundation stone of a new, grander Town Hall was laid on 29 November 1867 by the visiting Prince Alfred, Duke of Edinburgh, after the demolition of the first.
-The current Town Hall officially opened on 11 August 1870 with a lavish ball, which was personally funded by the Lord Mayor Samuel Amess.
+The current town hall officially opened on 11 August 1870 with a lavish ball, which was personally funded by the Lord Mayor Samuel Amess.

 The foundation stone of the additional front portico was laid in 1887, and Sir Henry Weedon laid the foundation of the administrative annex building on 27 August 1908.

-An early cinema event Soldiers of the Cross premiered at the Melbourne Town Hall on the 13th September 1900 to an audience of about four thousand people.
+An early cinema event Soldiers of the Cross premiered at the Melbourne Town Hall on 13 September 1900 to an audience of about four thousand people.

+In 1913, the city hired a hall keeper in his 30s named James "Jimmy" Dewar, a Scottish immigrant and Black Watch veteran from Dundee.
+He continued to work there loyally for 30 years.
+James lived with his wife and family in the Hall's penthouse, raising their children there, and retired in 1943.
+During their upbringing in the Town Hall, their only playing space was a small asphalt yard where the children went "pigeon-nesting" on the roof.

+In his obituary in 1946, The Argus reported that James was a familiar face at the Hall in this era.
+In his duties, he greeted various visitors from locals to royals, including the French General Paul Pau, the Princes of Wales Edward VIII, and Prince Henry, the Duke of Gloucester.
+James was described as a "friend, guide, and philosopher" to many Lord Mayors of Melbourne.
+When opera singer Dame Nellie Melba performed at the Hall in 1928, she wanted to give an encore, but her piano had been packed up and there was no music.
+James lent her his piano from his upstairs penthouse so she could perform.

-In 1925, a fire destroyed a large part of the town hall, including the main auditorium and pipe organ.
+On 1 February 1925, a fire destroyed a large part of the town hall, including the main auditorium and pipe organ valued then at £15,000.
 It was rebuilt and enlarged, extending east over the site previously occupied by the Victoria Coffee Palace, an early temperance hotel frequented by Melbourne's power brokers.
 The rebuilt section lost some of Reed's original flourishes including the elaborate mansard roof.

 In 1964, The Beatles attended a civic reception at the Melbourne Town Hall.
 "Outside 20,000 teenagers had gathered to obtain a glimpse of the pop idols.
 Again, frenzied and hysterical cheering and uncontrollable screaming erupted when the Beatles emerged."